IFP

 new

-opportunities to co-fire industrial scale crops, grown exclusively for energy,
+opportunities to co-fire industrial scale crop residues, grown exclusively for energy,

 which are now actively being